Restoration (Scotland): Society

 The nobility had been dominant in the politics of Scotland in the first half of the seventeenth century, culminating in their triumph in the period of the Bishops' Wars.
 However, they lost this status in the Commonwealth period, as the Protectorate regime largely ruled without them.
 They were restored to authority along with the monarchy and the traditional institutions of the Privy Council and Parliament.
 However, Rosalind Mitchison argues that their authority was used much more cautiously due to the events of the civil war period.
 As feudal distinctions declined the barons and tenants-in-chief merged to form the lairds.
 Under the Commonwealth they had supplied the Justices of the Peace, a post that had enjoyed an expanded role that was only partly reversed at the Restoration.
-They also gained authority through becoming Commissioner of Supply, a post created in 1667, and which was gave them responsibilities for collecting what became the local cess tax.
+They also gained authority through becoming Commissioner of Supply, a post created in 1667, and which gave them responsibilities for collecting what became the local cess tax.
 The passing of a series of improving statues, that allowed landholders to move boundaries, roads and carry out enclosures also benefited this group, as did legislation that returned virtual serfdom for groups such as miners and saltworkers.

 Scotland had a much higher rate of witchcraft prosecutions for its population than either England or the European average.
 The overwhelming majority were in the Lowlands, where the kirk had more control, despite the evidence that basic magical beliefs were very widespread in the Highlands.
 Under the Commonwealth the English judges who took over the running of the legal system were hostile to the use of torture and often sceptical of the evidence it produced, resulting in a decline in witchcraft prosecutions.
 In an attempt to gain support among the landholding orders, Sheriff's courts were re-established and Justices of the Peace returned in 1656.
 The result was a wave of witchcraft cases, with 102 in the period 1657–1659.
 The limitations on prosecutions were fully reversed with the Restoration, and there was a flood of over 600 cases, thought to be the largest outbreak in Scottish history.
 This alarmed the restored Privy Council, leading it to insist on the necessity of its commission for an arrest or prosecution, and the banning of judicial torture.
 Prosecutions began to decline as trials were more tightly controlled by the judiciary and government, torture was more sparingly used and standards of evidence were raised.
 The exposure of prickers as frauds in 1662 removed a major form of evidence.
 The Lord Advocate George Mackenzie made efforts to make prosecutions ineffective.
 There may also have been a growing popular scepticism, and, with relative peace and stability, the economic and social tensions that may have contributed to accusations were reduced, although there were occasional local outbreaks until the statute supporting prosecutions was repealed in 1736.